-Subsection 33(2) - Derivatives party agreement must establish all material terms
+Section 33 - Derivatives party agreement must establish all material terms

-Appropriate subject matter for the derivatives party agreement includes terms addressing payment obligations, netting of payments, events of default or other termination events, calculation and netting of obligations upon termination, transfer of rights and obligations, governing law, valuation, and dispute resolution.
-We would expect that the agreement would also cover other areas as appropriate in the context of the transactions into which the parties will enter.
-For example, where transactions will be subject to margin, we would expect the agreement to include terms that cover margin requirements, assets that are acceptable as collateral, collateral valuation methods, investment and rehypothecation of collateral, and custodial arrangements for initial margin, if applicable.
+The Instrument does not prescribe a form of agreement.
+Appropriate subject matter for the derivatives party agreement typically includes terms addressing payment obligations, netting of payments, events of default or other termination events, calculation and netting of obligations upon termination, transfer of rights and obligations, governing law, valuation, and dispute resolution.
+In determining whether the requirements of section 33 are met, we would generally take into consideration harmonized disclosure, reporting and other documentary practices that may be developed from time to time by global trade associations in standard form industry documentation based on requirements applicable in the major global markets.

+The process of reaching an agreement with a new counterparty may involve setting out the essential terms before the transaction, followed by more general terms (such as events of default) in the trade confirmation, prior to executing a master agreement.
+We would accept in some circumstances that this process could satisfy the obligations in section 33.
+We expect that the agreement would also cover other areas as appropriate in the context of the transactions into which the parties will enter.
+For example, where transactions will be subject to margin, we expect the agreement to include terms that cover margin requirements, assets that are acceptable as collateral, collateral valuation methods, investment and rehypothecation of collateral, and custodial arrangements for initial margin, if applicable.